Unfitted finite element modelling of surface-bulk viscous flows in animal cells: Conclusions

 Further developments could incorporate the polar and nematic ordering of cortical actin filaments~\cite{salbreux2009hydrodynamics,salbreux2022theory}, which are known to interact with gradients in cortical flow during cell division~\cite{reymann2016cortical,Mirza_2024}.
 Our unfitted framework could again prove advantageous in this context, simplifying the otherwise technical body-fitted FE formulation and implementation of tensorial fields on moving curved surfaces~\cite{nestler2019finite,torres2020approximation,nitschke2025active}.

 As for modelling the bulk cytoplasm, we have treated the medium as a passive viscous fluid.
 However, the cytoplasm is a heterogeneous, crowded medium composed of a cytoskeletal meshwork permeated by cytosol and embedding various membrane-bound organelles such as the nucleus, endoplasmic reticulum, Golgi apparatus, and mitochondria.
 Capturing such complexity would require, at least, a two-phase poroviscous or poroelastic model~\cite{moeendarbary2013cytoplasm,mogilner2018intracellular}, potentially coupled to elastic-like inclusions~\cite{royer2019quasi,Liao2024}.
+Stable and geometrically robust unfitted FE formulations for these type of problems are still rather limited and object of ongoing research~\cite{zhao2024discrete,berre2025cut}.

 Finally, a natural direction for generalization lies in the extension to multicellular systems, following surface-based approaches as in~\cite{maitre2016asymmetric,torres2022interacting,firmin2024mechanics}.
 This would pave the way for studying surface-bulk interactions in early animal embryogenesis, a domain in which computational modelling remains scarce—particularly using unfitted finite element methods.
+Extending our \ac{fe} framework for evolving multicellular systems faces several challenges that include, but are not limited to, the capability of handling full cell division and pinch-off and an automatic approach to label cells and their free and internal surfaces.
 Overall, the intersection between finite element technologies and animal morphogenesis offers a wide frontier of methodological and biological challenges, and we anticipate this cross-disciplinary interaction to remain fertile and active for years to come.